danfuzz/lactoserv/doc/configuration.md

 * The bodies of error and other non-content responses, other than `404`s, are not configurable.
 * No files under the `siteDirectory` are filtered out and treated as not found.
-  Notably, dot files are served when found.
+  Notably, dotfiles &mdsah; that is, paths where the final component starts with a dot (`.`) &mdash; are served when corresponding files are found.

 ## Built-in Services